Rock Hill Cardinals: 1963: Western Carolinas League membership begins

-Minor league baseball resumed in 1963, when the Rock Hill "Wrens" became members of the eight-team, Class A level Western Carolinas League as an expansion franchise.
+Minor league baseball resumed in 1963, when the Rock Hill Wrens became members of the eight-team, Class A level Western Carolinas League as an expansion franchise.
+The name 'Wrens' came from the state bird of South Carolina, the Carolina wren.
 The league had been classified as a Class D level league through 1962, when it ended the season as a four-team league with the Newton-Conover Twins, Salisbury Braves, Shelby Colonels and Statesville Owls as members.

 In 1963, Rock Hill joined the Gastonia Pirates, Greenville Braves (Milwaukee Braves minor league affiliate), Lexington Giants (San Francisco Giants), Salisbury Dodgers (Los Angeles Dodgers), Shelby Colonels (New York Yankees), Spartanburg Phillies (Philadelphia Phillies) and Statesville Owls teams in beginning Western Carolinas League play on April 24, 1963.

 The Wrens ended their 1963 season with a final overall record of 63–63, as the Western Carolinas League played a split season schedule.
 The Wrens did not have a major league affiliate and were a "coop" team, accepting players from other minor league affiliate teams.
 Rock Hill ended the season in fifth place in the overall standings, playing the season under the direction of manager Wes Ferrell.
 Rock Hill finished 10.5 games behind the first place Gastonia Pirates, who had the league's best overall record but did not qualify for the playoff.
 The Greenville Braves won the first half pennant and the Salisbury Dodgers won the second half pennant.
 In the final, Greenville swept Salisbury to claim the league championship.
 Greenville had ended the season in sixth place with an overall record of 59–65.

 Managing the Wrens at age 55, 1963 Rock Hill manager Wes Ferrell was a long-time major-league all-star pitcher, who had an arm injury that ended his pitching career.
 Ferrell then continued his baseball career in the minor leagues as a strong hitting outfielder.
 Before his Rock Hill position, Ferrell had last managed in the minor leagues in 1949 when he was a player/manager of the Tampa Bay Smokers.
 In 1965, Ferrell managed the Shelby Colonels team in his final season as a minor league manager.